Avoid the Promotions Tab: Email Deliverability Tips

 Keep Subject Lines Friendly

-Subject lines that scream “SALE” or “LIMITED TIME!” tend to end up in Promotions.
-Instead, use subject lines that sound more like a friend reaching out.
+Subject lines that scream “SALE” or “LIMITED TIME!” tend to look promotional.
+Instead, write subject lines that sound like a person reaching out.

 Try Conversational Content

-ESP algorithms are trained to filter corporate and business emails to the Promotions Tab.
-Keep your email content conversational, friendly, and concise.
+ESP algorithms are trained to detect corporate/marketing patterns.
+Keep your content conversational, friendly, and concise.

 Use Less HTML Formatting

-Tip: Except it’s necessary; don’t use fancy images in your emails.Try plain text or a clean, simple layout.
-Avoid big color blocks and buttons that scream “ad.”
+Tip: When in doubt, use plain text or a clean, simple layout.
+Avoid heavy color blocks and button-heavy layouts.

 Limit Your CTA Buttons and Links